777arc/textbook/content/pluto_intro.rst

 Exercise 2: Create a Spectrogram/Waterfall
 ##########################################

-For this exersize you will create a spectrogram, a.k.a. waterfall, like we learned about at the end of the Frequency Domain chapter.
+For this exercise you will create a spectrogram, a.k.a. waterfall, like we learned about at the end of the Frequency Domain chapter.
 A spectrogram is simply a bunch of FFT's displayed stacked on top of each other, i.e. it's an image with one axis representing frequency and the other axis representing time.

 In the Frequency Domain chapter we saw the Python code to perform an FFT.
-For this exersize you can use code snippets from the previous exersize, as well as a little bit of basic python code.
+For this exercise you can use code snippets from the previous exercise, as well as a little bit of basic python code.

 Hints:

 1. Try setting sdr.rx_buffer_size to the FFT size so that you always perform 1 FFT for each call to `sdr.rx()`.
 2. Build a 2d array to hold all the FFT results, each row is 1 FFT.
 A 2d array filled with zeros can be created with: `np.zeros((num_rows, fft_size))`.
 Access row i of the array with: `waterfall_2darray[i,:]`.
-3. `plt.imshow()` is a convinient way to display a 2d array, and have it scale the color automatically.
+3. `plt.imshow()` is a convenient way to display a 2d array, and have it scale the color automatically.

 As a stretch goal, make the spectrogram update live.